Active Tuning: Active Tuning

 Following the conventional inference scheme, we feed a given sequence time step by time step into the network and receive a one-time step ahead prediction after each particular step.
 Over time, this effectively synchronizes the network with the observed signal.
 Once the network dynamics are initialized, which is typically realized by teacher forcing, the network can generate prediction and its dynamics can be driven further into the future in a closed-loop manner, whereby the network feeds itself with its own predictions.
 To realize next time step- and closed-loop predictions, direct contact with the signal is inevitable to drive the teacher forcing process.
 In contrast, Active Tuning decouples the network from the direct influence of the signal.
 Instead, the model is permanently kept in closed-loop mode, which initially prevents the network from generating meaningful predictions.
 Over a certain time frame, Active Tuning keeps track of the recent signal history, the recent hidden states of the model, as well as its recent predictions.
 We call this time frame (retrospective) tuning horizon or tuning length (denoted with $R$).

-The principle of Active Tuning can best be explained with the help of \autoref{figure:method}.
+The principle of Active Tuning can best be explained with the help of \autoref{figure:method} and \autoref{alg:activetuning}.
+The latter gives a more formal perspective onto the principle.
+Note that for every invocation of the procedure a previously unrolled forward chain (from the previous invocation or an initial unrolling) is assumed. $\smash{\mathcal{L}}$ refers to the prediction error of the entire unrolled prediction sequence and the respective observations, whereas $\smash{\mathcal{L}^{t'}}$ refers to the local prediction error just for a time step $t'$.
 With every new perceived and potentially noise-affected signal observation $\vec{x}^{t}$, one or multiple tuning cycles are performed.
 Every tuning cycle hereby consists of the following stages: First, from the currently believed sequence of signal predictions (which is in turn based on a sequence of hidden states) and the actual observed recent inputs, a prediction error is calculated and propagated back into the past reversely along the unfolded forward computation sequence.
 The temporal gradient travels to the very left of the tuning horizon and is finally projected onto the seed hidden state $\boldsymbol{\upsigma}^{t-R}$, which is then adapted by applying the gradient signal in order to minimize the encountered prediction error.
 This adaption can be done using any gradient-based optimizer.
 Note that in this paper, we exclusively use Adam \citep{kingma_adam_2015}, but other optimizers are possible as well.
 Second, after the adaption of this seed state (and maybe the seed input as well) the prediction sequence is rolled out from the past into the present again, effectively refining the output sequence towards a better explanation of the recently observed signal.

-Each tuning cycle thus updates the current prediction $\tilde{\vec{x}}^{t}$ and the current hidden state $\boldsymbol{\upsigma}^{t}$ from which a closed-loop future prediction can be rolled out, if desired.
-To transition into the next world time step, one forward step has to be computed.
-The formerly leftmost seed states can be discarded and the recorded history is shifted by one time step, making $\boldsymbol{\upsigma}^{t-R+1}$ the new seed state that will be tuned within the next world time step.